NixOS/nix.dev/source/tutorials/working-with-local-files.md

 :::{note}
 When using the [`flakes` and `nix-command` experimental features](https://nix.dev/manual/nix/stable/command-ref/new-cli/nix3-flake), this function isn't needed, because `nix build` by default only allows access to files tracked by Git.
-However, in order to provide the same developer experience for stable Nix, use of this function is nevertheless recommended.
+However, to provide the same developer experience for stable Nix, use of this function is nevertheless recommended.
 :::

 ## Intersection